paldhous/ucb/2016/dataviz/md_raw/class4.md

 ![](img/class4_18.jpg)

-You should also be able to find the folder you just cloned:
+You should also be able to find the folder you just cloned in the location you specified:

 ![](img/class4_19.jpg)

 It contains a single file called `README.md`.
 This is a simple text file written in a language called Markdown, which we will explore shortly.
-You use this file to write a description for your project, which will be displayed on the repo's page on GitHub.
+You use this file to write an extended description for your project, which will be displayed on the repo's page on GitHub.

 #### Make a simple change to the project